PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 The first key is always the input key.

-To generate the rest of the keys, follow the following steps:
+To generate the rest of the keys, follow the following steps:<br />
-1. For the first column, take the last column of the previous key and rotate by moving everything up by one.
+1. For the first column, take the last column of the previous key and rotate by moving everything up by one.<br />
-2. Use the sbox to substitute the bytes
+2. Use the sbox to substitute the bytes<br />
-3. XOR that by the first column and the round constant
+3. XOR that by the first column and the round constant<br />
-4. For the second column, take the new first column and XOR it with the second column of the previous key.
+4. For the second column, take the new first column and XOR it with the second column of the previous key.<br />
-5. For the third column, take the new second column and XOR it with the third column of the previous key.
+5. For the third column, take the new second column and XOR it with the third column of the previous key.<br />
-6. For the last column, take the new third column and XOR it with the last column of the previous key.
+6. For the last column, take the new third column and XOR it with the last column of the previous key.<br />

 ## Operations